 - The purpose and raison d’être of the Joint Venture.

-- The management of the Joint Venture.
+- The management of the JV and how they are appointed/removed.

 - Finances and funding, asset ownership and contributions.